deeplearning4j/deeplearning4j/multinetwork.md

 ### momentum

-An extra factor in determining how fast an optimization algorithm converges.
+Momentum is an additional factor in determining how fast an optimization algorithm converges.

 ### L2 Regularization constant